yikkitt/amsc-2025-last/README.md

-# AMSC 2025 Exhibitor Manual
+# DDCON 2025 Exhibitor Manual

-This is a Next.js application designed to provide a web portal for exhibitors at the AMSC 2025 conference.
+This is a Next.js application designed to provide a web portal for exhibitors at the DDCON 2025 conference.
 Exhibitors can register, log in, and manage their exhibition details through this portal.

 ## Features